khanak0509/SBI-Hackathon/README.md

 4. Watch the dashboard: feed updates, map zooms to the detection, city/state HUD appears.
 5. Click a threat → generate reports / mark reported (demo).

----

-## Disclaimer

-This project is a **proof-of-concept** for research and demos.
-It is not a production fraud platform.
-Do not rely on it alone for real-world decisions without security review, proper data handling, and institutional approval.

----

-## License

-Unless stated otherwise in this repository, code is provided for **hackathon and educational** use.
-Add your team’s license file if you need explicit terms.